Stability of degree-2 Rossby-Haurwitz waves: Introduction

 The first step is of significance, as it requires constructing a conserved functional that characterizes the solutions appropriately and, at the same time, ensures the compactness in the subsequent step.
 In fact, establishing a suitable variational characterization is usually the main challenge in the study of hydrodynamic stability problems.
 See \cite{Abe,BG,BAR,Bjde,Bcmp,CWCV,CWN,CD,WGu1,WGu2,WZ}.
 In the present paper, the variational characterizations involve maximizing a combination of conserved quantities of the Euler equation relative to a set of rearrangements of a given function, which are mostly inspired by Burton's work \cite{BMA,BHP,BAR}.
 In the 1980s, Burton \cite{BMA,BHP} developed a variational theory for convex functionals on a set of rearrangements of a given function and applied it to the existence of vortex rings.
 In 2005, based on the results in \cite{BMA,BHP}, Burton \cite{BAR} established some criteria for the nonlinear stability of planar ideal flows in a general bounded domain.
 More specifically, Burton proved that, if the vorticity of a steady flow is an isolated maximizer or minimizer of the kinetic energy relative to a set of rearrangements of a given function, then this steady flow is nonlinearly stable in the $L^{p}$ norm of the vorticity.
 For further developments or applications of Burton's stability criteria, see \cite{Bjde,Bcmp,CWCV,CWN,WGu1,WGu2,Wang,WZ} and the references therein.
 In these studies, the conserved functional is usually a combination of the kinetic energy of the fluid and some other conserved quantities related to symmetries of the domain (such as the impulse functional in the case of traveling vortex pairs in the whole plane).
 For the Euler equation on a sphere, an important conserved quantity, due to rotational symmetry, is the projection of the absolute vorticity onto the first eigenspace.
 Appropriate use of this conservation law is one of the main innovations of this paper.

+It is worth mentioning that both (S1) and (S2) are \emph{optimal}, which can be verified by making proper use of the traveling RH solutions \eqref{av00} and the rotational invariance of the Euler equation.
+The detailed discussion is given in Section \ref{sec8}.

 This paper is organized as follows.
-In Section \ref{sec2}, we give the rigorous mathematical formulation of the problem and state our main results.
+In Section \ref{sec2}, we give the rigorous mathematical formulation of the problem and state our main theorems concerning the orbital stability of degree-2 RH waves.
 In Section \ref{sec3}, we prepare some preliminary materials, including the $L^{p}$ theory for the Poisson equation on a sphere, a Poincar\'e-type inequality, and some properties of the set of rearrangements of a fixed function.
 In Section \ref{sec4}, we prove a general stability criterion for subsequent use.
-In Section \ref{sec5}, as a warm-up, we apply the stability criterion in Section \ref{sec4} to study the stability of degree-1 RH waves and Arnold-type flows.
-In Sections \ref{sec6} and \ref{sec7}, we prove the main theorems concerning the stability of degree-2 RH waves.
-In Section \ref{sec8}, we discuss to what extent our main results can be improved.
+In Section \ref{sec5}, as a warm-up, we apply the stability criterion to study the stability of degree-1 RH waves, Arnold-type flows, and zonal flows with monotone absolute vorticity.
+In Sections \ref{sec6} and \ref{sec7}, we prove the main theorems.
+In Section \ref{sec8}, we show that our main theorems are in fact optimal.